-What To Look For An Organisation: Try to work in an environment where the benefits are mutual.
+What To Look For At Work: Try to work in an environment where the benefits are mutual.
 You feel that you’ve contributed to the success of the organisation and your peers, and have yourself gained skills, knowledge, friendships, satisfaction, and a fair compensation.
 See if the organisation takes action against individuals who screw others over.

 - Any interaction or trade which produces positive outcomes for the two parties involved is a double thank-you moment.

 - Prefer working in environments which have systems or cultures that encourage positive sum interactions and discourage or penalise zero sum interactions.

 - Prefer making friends and romantic partners where interacting with the other person makes both people feel good.

 - Try to produce positive outcomes for others in your interactions with them.